I Was Hit By A Car

 It’s impossible to be present when we’re toxic with anxiety.
 We shrink into ourselves when we are afraid.
 The self-centered fear that can take over is ugly.

-I’ve been writing for a while about how to keep living with joy and purpose in a world that is struggling against the waves of right-wing extremism that are unfortunately a worldwide phenomenon crashing over country after country.
+I’ve been writing for a while about how to keep living with joy and purpose in a world that is struggling against the waves of right-wing extremism that are (unfortunately now a worldwide phenomenon) crashing over country after country.
 Toxic entitlement and power becomes justifiable when we forget who we really are, that our greatest strengths as human beings are compassion and empathy.
-When we give in to the idea that it’s ok to blame and hurt other people for our pain, when we feel like it’s ok to retreat into a “better than” position, and to disqualify, objectify and “other” our human siblings.
-When we believe the biggest lie of all, that we deserve only good and easy and smooth in our lives.
+When we give in to the idea that it’s ok to blame and hurt other people for our pain, when we feel like it’s ok to retreat into a “better than” position, and to disqualify, objectify and “other” our human siblings, we are not our true selves.
+Especially if we fall victim to the biggest lie of all, that we deserve only good and easy and smooth in our lives.

 But it’s never decent to turn our backs on those who have less, who are different, or who are vulnerable.

-The way through this dark chapter is to refuse to give in to it.
-Joy and hope are the lifeline out of the prison of bigotry and self-centeredness that fear shoves us into.
-Sometimes we need to practice it even if we don’t feel it.
+The way through this dark time is to refuse to give in to it.
+Joy and hope are the lifelines out of the prison of bigotry and self-centeredness that fear shoves us into.
+Sometimes we need to fake it till we make it, practicing love even if we don’t feel it.

-But the way forward is to keep the lights on, to keep our eyes open.
+But the way forward is always to keep our eyes open.
 To really look at ourselves, first.
-And to stop making our own and other’s humanity invisible.
-We need to see and be seen.
+And then to remember our own and other’s humanity is not invisible.
+It’s there, right there.
+We only need to see it.

 Back to all posts